Linesmerrill/gonzaga-facts-skill/README.md

 Do you think you know all about Gonzaga University?
 Try this fun knowledge test about Gonzaga.

-Activate and try out this skill soon!
+Activate and try out this skill today!

 Try asking Alexa one of these: